nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 * *nRF21540 GPIO*.
   It is compatible with the nRF21540 FEM and it implements a 3-pin interface.
 * *Simple GPIO*.
-  It is a simplified version, made to be compatible with other Front-End Modules.
+  It is a simplified version, made to be compatible with other front-end modules.
   It implements a 2-pin interface.

 Both implementations use PA and LNA pins for controlling the FEM.